 “At the end of the night, we were all exhausted, but energized at the same time,” says Alexis Hurley, a junior communications major and executive director of the organization that sponsored the event.

 Up ’Til Dawn raises money for Memphis’ St. Jude Children’s Research Hospital, which focuses on cancer treatments.
-More than 100 colleges and universities across the country participated in the fundraising effort.
+More than 60 colleges and universities across the country participated in the fundraising effort.
+The groups raised more than $2.3 million, says Avery Jordan, regional development representative at ALSAC, the funraising arm of St. Jude.

 The night in the ARC was the culmination of almost a year of work and fundraising by the UTC group.
 The group, which started up again in April 2016 after years of inactivity, raised $42,312, one of the highest amounts of any first-year organization and not all that far off the nationwide Top 10.